 Above is an example of an Retinal pigment epithelial rip.
 The cyst has gone but the retina can be seen to have rolled up.
 Also no active wet Age related macular degeneration is present.
-The effect on the vision is dependent on whether the Pigment epithelium detachment is directly under the centre of the vision or not.

 Prognosis for the other eye

 Pigment epithelial detachments occur more commonly in eyes with drusen present.
 The risk of developing in the other eye is 37% at one year, 59% at two and 80% by 3 years.